jsoysouvanh/Refureku/README.md

 	```
 	- With Visual Studio:
 		> In Project properties > Build Events > Pre-Build Event, add the command Path\To\Executable\RefurekuGenerator.exe $(SolutionDir)
-6. Make sure you compile in C++17
+7. Make sure you compile your project in C++17+
-7. Compile your project: the generator should run before your project is built.
+8. Compile your project: the generator should run before your project is built.

 ### Possible issues
 #### Issue 1